symfony/symfony-docs/components/cache/adapters/php_array_cache_adapter.rst

     use Symfony\Component\Cache\Adapter\FilesystemAdapter;
     use Symfony\Component\Cache\Adapter\PhpArrayAdapter;

-    // somehow, decide it's time to warm up the cache! if ($needsWarmup) {
+    // somehow, decide it is time to warm up the cache! if ($needsWarmup) {
         // some static values
         $values = [